Neche-Stephen/assessment/README.md

 State management is implemented using **Redux Toolkit**.

-- The `userSlice.js` file stores user data in the global state.
+- The `userSlice.js` file stores all users data in the global state.
+- The `authSlice.js` file store details of an authenticated user.
 - You can find the Redux store setup in `src/store/store.js`.